dan64/vs-deoldify/README.md

 First of all, it should be noted that the individual models added (**DA** for _DeOldify_ and **DDs** for _DDColor_)  performed worse than the individual models tested in the previous analysis (**DS** for _DeOldify_ and **DD** for _DDColor_).
 Conversely all combinations of _DeOldify_ and _DDColor_ performed well.
 Confirming the positive impact on the final result, already observed in the previous analysis, obtained by combining the 2 models.

-## DeepEx Model
+## Exemplar-based Models

-As stated previously to stabilize further the colorized videos it is possible to use the frames colored by HAVC as reference frames (exemplar) for the [Deep Exemplar based Video Colorization](https://github.com/zhangmozhe/Deep-Exemplar-based-Video-Colorization) model.
+As stated previously to stabilize further the colorized videos it is possible to use the frames colored by HAVC as reference frames (exemplar) as input to the supported exemplar-based models: [ColorMNet](https://github.com/yyang181/colormnet) and [Deep Exemplar based Video Colorization](https://github.com/zhangmozhe/Deep-Exemplar-based-Video-Colorization) model.

-In Hybrid _DeepEx_ has its own panel, as shown in the following picture:
+In Hybrid the _Exemplar Models_ have their own panel, as shown in the following picture:
 ![Hybrid DeepEx](https://github.com/dan64/vs-deoldify/blob/main/hybrid_setup/Model_DeepEx.JPG)

+For the ColorMNet models there are 2 implementations defined, by the field **Mode**:

+- 'remote'  (has not memory frames limitation but it uses a remote process for the inference)
+- 'local' (the inference is performed inside the vapoursynth local thread but has memory limitation)

 The field **Preset** control the render method and speed, allowed values are: